nshkrdotcom/jsv/guides/validation/validation-basics.md

 Also, note that by default, JSV format validation will return the original value, that is, the string form of the data.
 Some format validators can also cast the string to a more interesting data structure, for instance converting a date string to a `Date` struct.
-You can enable returning casted values by passing the `cast_formats: true` option to `JSV.validate/3`.
+You can enable returning specific format cast values by passing the `cast_formats: true` option to `JSV.validate/3`.

 The listing below describe values returned when that option is enabled.